suus-stack/PCA/README.md

                   herring in large and small schools, with and without rocks.
                   - ####HOW TO RUN###

 * Boids_rules_influence_plot: Boxplot with strip plot overlap that shows the number of killed herring when different boid rules are emphasised
                   - ####HOW TO RUN###

-* Boid_rules_sensitivity_analysis_plot: Line plots of the average number of killed herring + 1 SD error bars for different deviation values of the original alignment (32),
-                  cohesion (32) and separation (6) distance (6) distance as sensitivity analysis.
+* Boid_rules_sensitivity_analysis_plot: Line plots of the average number of killed herring + 1 SD error bars for different values of the alignment, cohesion and separation distance as sensitivity analysis.
                   - ####HOW TO RUN###

 - python visualisation.py.